Linh061/Sidereus-s-Notes/docs/Notes_on_Medicinal_Chemistry_PNS_Drugs.md

 # Peripheral Nervous System Agents

-### Autonomatic Nervous System
+### Introduction
-The ANS, sometimes called the visceral nervous system and formerly the vegetative nervous system, is a division of the nervous system that operate internal organs, smooth muscle and glands.
-The ANS has been historically divided into the sympathetic, parasympathetic and enteric nervous system
+The peripheral nervous system can be divided into two componets, a **somatic nervous system** and an **autonomic nervous system**.
+The former includes the sensory nervous system and consist of sensory nerves and somatic nerves, and many nerves which hold both functions.
+The latter has been historically divided into the sympathetic, parasympathetic and enteric nervous system.

+There are two kinds of neurons involved in the transmission of any signal through the sympathetic system: preganglionic and postganglionic.
+At the synapses within the ganglia, preganglionic neurons release acetylcholine, a neurotransmitter that activates nicotinic acetylcholines receptors on postganglionic neurons.
+In response to this stimulus, the postganglionic neurons release norepinephrine, which activates adrenergic receptors that are present on the peripheral target tissues.